 When 40+ shots were fired at the Leighton Criminal Court Building, families of jurors, witnesses, and employees had no way to know what was happening.
 Chicago's encrypted system kept them in the dark.

-When emergency information is blocked, parents face terrible choices:
+When emergency information is cut off, parents face a genuinely bad set of choices:

 Call 911?

-Scanner access solves these dilemmas.
-Parents get verified, real-time information from official sources.
-They can make informed decisions without overwhelming emergency systems or creating additional chaos.
+Scanner access short-circuits all four of these bad options.
+Parents get verified, real-time information from official sources and can make decisions without overwhelming emergency systems.

-Police activity in the neighborhood can be alarming.
-Scanner access reveals whether it's a wellness check, a dangerous situation, or a routine matter.
-Families can decide whether to shelter, leave, or simply continue their evening.
+Police activity in the neighborhood is alarming without context.
+Scanner access reveals whether it's a wellness check, a dangerous situation, or something routine.
+That lets families decide whether to lock up, leave, or go back to dinner.

-During wildfires, floods, or chemical spills, official evacuation orders may come too late.
-Families monitoring scanners often have crucial extra time to gather belongings, secure pets, and leave safely.
+During wildfires, floods, or chemical spills, official evacuation orders often come late.
+Families monitoring scanners get extra time to gather belongings, secure pets, and leave before roads become congested.

-When police departments encrypt, they don't just block hobbyists and journalists.
-They take away a critical family safety tool with nothing to replace it.
+When police departments encrypt, they don't just cut off hobbyists and journalists.
+They remove a practical family safety tool with no substitute offered in return.

 ❌